cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 # How to run the tool

-The executable **`combine`** provided by the package is used to invoke the tools via the command line.
+The executable <sub><sup>COMBINE</sup></sub> provided by the package is used to invoke the tools via the command line.
 The statistical analysis method, as well as user settings, are also specified on the command line.
 To see the full list of available options, you can run:

 ```sh
 combine --help